shivashant25/Nerdio-Lab/Hands-on lab/03-create-users-and-groups.md

 ## Exercise 1: Create new users for AVD

-In this exercise, you'll be creating new users by specifying their credentials in your NMM Account.
+In this exercise, you'll be creating new users for assigning them to the existing security group in order to access AVD environment.

 1. From the NMM portal, Click on **Accounts** *(1)* from the side blade and click on **Manage** *(2)* on your default NMM Account which you created in Lab 1.